 Central service charges listed in the table below are globally handled by OFM when building the Governor's proposed budget.
-OFM will determine maintenance level (ML) updates to agency budgets.
-Agencies do not need to submit separate decision packages for incremental ML changes to these charges.
+OFM will determine maintenance level updates to agency budgets.
+Agencies do not need to submit separate decision packages for incremental maintenance level changes to these charges.

-Agency Charge Service Provided SOS Archives and Records Archival and records management services provided by the Management Secretary of State.
+Agency Charge Service Provided SOS Archives and Records Archival and records management services Management provided by the Secretary of State.
 SAO Auditing Services Audit services provided by the State Auditor.
 AGO Legal Services Legal services provided by the Attorney General.
-OCIO OCIO Services Statewide information technology policies and oversight provided by the state Chief Information Officer. ОАН Administrative Hearings Administrative hearings services provided by the Office of Administrative Hearings.
-CTS Security Gateway This service provides secure access to state government network (SGN) websites.
-CTS Security Infrastructure This service protects the SGN from hackers and viruses.
-CTS Secure File Transfer This service transfers data securely between any two online locations.
-DES Access Washington The Department of Enterprise Services (DES) maintains the state's Access/Inside Washington website.
-DES Campus Rent, Utilities, and Parking DES charges state agencies for maintenance and operation of state-owned buildings, and a small portion of the costs to maintain employee parking spaces.
-DES Capital Project Surcharge A surcharge to cover the cost of DES-managed capital projects based in Thurston County.
-DES Financing Cost Recovery Charges related to the construction, renovation and occupancy of certain space owned and managed by DES in Thurston County.
-DES HRMS Debt Service (formerly called "HRMS Production Support") This charge covers the debt service related to the Human Resource Management System (HRMS).
-DES Public and Historic Facilities and Visitor Services DES manages public areas of the Capitol Campus and operates the Visitor Services Office.
-DES Lease Renewal Services DES provides lease renewal services to client agencies.
-DES Risk Management Services DES administers the state self-insurance liability program and charges an administration fee.
+OAH Administrative Hearings Administrative hearings services provided by the Office of Administrative Hearings.
+WaTech/CTS Office of the Chief The state Chief Information Officer sets statewide Information Officer IT policies and oversees major IT projects.
+WaTech/CTS Enterprise Systems Fee This fee includes access and support for the statewide financial, budget, contract, procurement, reporting and payroll systems.
+WaTech/CTS State Network This service funds maintenance, operations and improvements to the state network.
+WaTech/CTS State Data Center The cost of the debt service for the State Data Center shared by state agencies.
+WaTech/CTS Security Gateway This service provides secure access to state government network (SGN) websites.
+WaTech/CTS Security Infrastructure This service protects the SGN from hackers and viruses.
+WaTech/CTS Secure File Transfer This service transfers data securely between any two online locations.
+WaTech/CTS Access Washington WaTech/CTS maintains the state's Access/Inside Washington website.
+WaTech/CTS GIS Rate WaTech/CTS provides the state's shared geographic information system services.
+DES Campus Rent, Utilities DES charges state agencies for maintenance and and Parking operation of state-owned buildings and a small portion of the costs to maintain employee parking spaces.
+DES Capital Project A surcharge to cover the cost of DES-managed Surcharge capital projects based in Thurston County.

-Agency Charge Service Provided DES Small Agency Client DES provides small agencies with financial and human Services resources management services, such as accounting, payroll, etc. DES Enterprise Systems Fee This fee includes access and support for the statewide financial, budget, contract, procurement, reporting and payroll systems.
-DES GIS Rate DES provides geographic information system services to clients for a fee.
-DES Personnel Services DES provides personnel services to state employees such as training, layoff resources, and the Employee Assistance Program.
+Agency Charge Service Provided DES Financing Cost Recovery Charges related to the construction, renovation and occupancy of certain space owned and managed by DES in Thurston County.
+DES Public and Historic DES manages public areas of the Capitol Campus Facilities and Visitor and operates the Visitor Services Office.
+Services DES Lease Renewal Services DES provides lease renewal services to client agencies.
+DES Risk Management DES administers the state self-insurance liability Administration and SILA program and charges an administration fee. premiums DES Small Agency Client DES provides small agencies with budget, Services accounting, payroll, accounts receivable and accounts payable services.
+DES Personnel Services DES provides personnel services to state employees such as training, layoff resources and the Employee Assistance Program.
 DES Perry Street Day Care This charge is used for the maintenance of a facility contracted out by DES to a licensed child care provider for use by state employees.
+LNI Workers' Compensation LNI charges agencies for workers compensation insurance.
+OFM Enterprise Resource OFM is leading the initiative to replace the Planning state's core financial system.

-Performance level change requests for services must be in both client and provider agency budget requests.
+Performance level change requests for services must be in both client and provider agency budget requests

-If a client and service provider agency determine a need to increase the type or utilization level of service, both the client and provider agency must include a performance level request for the increase in their budget submittal.
+If a client and service provider agency determine a need to increase the type or utilization level of service, both the client and service provider agency must include a performance level request for the increase in their budget submittal.
 This is important to help OFM keep these requests synchronized in the budget.
+In particular, provider and client agencies should submit performance level decision packages to request changes to their expected use of services provided by the Office of the Attorney General, the State Auditor and the Office of Administrative Hearings.

-Central service agency amounts are estimates.
+Central service agency amounts are estimates